 The negative side of gentrification and higher rents comes about via evictions and displacement.
 Often, individuals are evicted because they can not afford to pay rent.
 If they can not afford to pay rent, they can not afford to pay an eviction lawyer although there are services available in many cities.
-Evicted individuals often end up homeless, whether living in the streets, homeless shelters or couch surfing.
+Evicted individuals often end up homeless.